-Strike-hit South African Airways says state will not come to the rescue
+Strike-hit South African Airways says only a deal with unions will end crisis

 A spokeswoman for the National Union of Metalworkers of South Africa (NUMSA), which called the strike alongside the South African Cabin Crew Association (SACCA), said the unions had given the minister a framework for ending the strike and solving SAA’s financial problems.

+A statement issued by the Department of Public Enterprises said the government was committed to saving the airline, but not with money, with repeated bailouts becoming a “moral hazard”.

+It said the minister had urged the unions to work with SAA, with the ultimate aim of saving both the airline and jobs.
+But this would “require everybody to make sacrifices”.

-Another large union at SAA, the National Transport Movement (NTM), is not participating in the strike and says it has a mandate from members to accept the offer of a 5.9% wage increase for the next financial year if the airline removes a clause saying it is conditional on the company having sufficient funds for the increase.
+Another large union at SAA, the National Transport Movement (NTM), is not participating in the strike and says it has a mandate from members to accept the offer of a 5.9% wage increase for the next financial year.

+However, it will only do so if the airline removes a clause saying it is conditional on the company having sufficient funds for the increase.

-SAA executives said that roughly a fifth of the SAA workforce was still on strike and about 11,000 passengers had been scheduled to fly with the airline on each day of the action so far.
+SAA executives said roughly a fifth of the SAA workforce was still on strike.
+About 11,000 passengers had been scheduled to fly with the airline on each day of the action so far.

-NUMSA and SACCA threatened on Sunday to extend the strike to members at other airlines and a host of organizations across the industry.
+NUMSA and SACCA threatened on Sunday to extend the strike to members at more airlines and other organizations across the industry.

 The strike has cast doubt over SAA’s survival hopes.
-SAA says it needs to reduce headcount to restore profitability and is unable to raise its wage offer any further because of the company’s dire financial situation.
+SAA says it needs to cut headcount to restore profitability and is unable to raise its wage offer any further because of its dire financial situation.

 Acting finance chief Deon Fredericks told the conference that a multibillion-rand loan being negotiated with banks to provide working capital would, once secured, leave SAA in a much better position to cope with the impact of the strike.

-If this isn’t in place by February, he later told Reuters, SAA would look for other lenders.
+If this is not in place by February, he later told Reuters, SAA would look for other lenders.

-The government is still looking for an equity partner for the airline, but SAA must stabilize first and the entire process could take at least two years, he added.
+The government is still looking for an equity partner for the airline, but SAA must stabilize first, he said, a process that could take at least two years.

 In the meantime, other executives said that a few hundred workers had returned to work despite the strike, enabling SAA to resume some regional flights.
 International flights had already resumed but domestic flights remain grounded.